3 Pandas II

 data_url = "https://www.ssa.gov/oact/babynames/state/namesbystate.zip"

-local_filename = "babynamesbystate.zip"
+local_filename = "data/babynamesbystate.zip"

-if not os.path.exists(local_filename): # if the data exists don't download again
+if not os.path.exists(local_filename): # If the data exists don't download again

 with urllib.request.urlopen(data_url) as resp, open(local_filename, 'wb') as f: